Sebastian-gthb/insert-OptROM-into-BIOS/README.md

 The idea, the solution and the code is from Sebastian-gthb.

 ToDo's:
-   * creating a library to use the same functions in both scripts
    * check if the Option ROM is already insert in the BIOS

 Changes: